Two days for cost reduction, risk minimization and shorter product delivery time

 - The app is run on average six times a week by not less than 20% of all users.

 - The average user reads at least two whole articles per week.

 - The time needed to process a document is reduced from 6 minutes to 20 seconds.

-The entry point of the workshop.
-Visualization of the particular person increases our empathy, which lets us understand user’s problems.
+The entry point of discovery workshop.
+Visualization of the particular person increases our empathy, which lets us understand product user’s needs.
 In effect – design a solution corresponding to those needs.
-It is important to apply this user-centric approach to all the stages of the development process.
+It is important to apply this user-centric approach to all the stages of the new product development process.
 At this moment, we should define the user’s profiles in terms of needs, motivations, goals, and frustrations.
 The output of this phase provides a groundwork for the next steps.

 In Inwedo we perceive all the operations in terms of processes.
-The illustration of the process schema helps us better understand the connections between particular points.
-Moreover, the comprehensive picture gives us a broader perspective on the overall project.
+The user journey map helps us better understand the connections between particular points.
+Moreover, the comprehensive picture of the user’s paths gives us a broader perspective on the overall project.
 The perfect example of this approach is working out the theoretical process of user-product usage.
 Remember to describe the whole process step by step with the details.
 Try to identify all of the user journey stages and point the most critical ones in terms of the customer journey.
 Keep in mind assumptions from your persona while defining the user journey.

 Follow the user journey path to point out all the essential functionalities.
 Then take the list and, for each point, create few short descriptions of usage from the user’s perspective.
-The set of properly done user stories has a great impact on development process efficiency and in the end – lower costs.
+The set of properly done examples of the user stories has a great impact on development process efficiency and in the end – cost reduction.

 The basic user story formula is as follow:

 As [Persona Name] + I want to [user’s action] so I can [user’ benefit]

 “As Maria, I want to compare all the travel insurance offers, so I can easily choose the best one.”